Harvest Diary Surveys

 Typically in the late summer of each year, the U.S. Fish and Wildlife Service releases a summary of hunter activity and harvest from the previous year.

-The most recent summary report is from 2012.
-More than 15.8 million ducks were harvested in the United States during the 2010-2011 waterfowl hunting season, according to these preliminary estimates.
-This is up from 14.8 million ducks harvested the previous season.
+The most recent summary report is from 2015.
+Just less than 13.3 million ducks were harvested in the United States during the 2014-2015 waterfowl hunting season, according to these preliminary estimates.
+This is down from over 13.7 million ducks harvested the previous season.

 Currently in the U.S., the Cooperative State-Federal Migratory Bird Harvest Information Program (HIP) is the program the U.S. Fish and Wildlife Service (USFWS) and the states use to produce reliable estimates of all migratory bird harvest across the country.
 In a nutshell, here's how the program works: The state agencies collect the name and address of every migratory bird hunter who purchases a hunting license, and they send that information to the USFWS.
 The USFWS selects a random sample of hunters in each state, and mails them a diary survey form.
 Finally, the USFWS uses the hunters' responses on the survey forms to estimate harvest and hunter activity at the state, flyway, and national levels.

 States have the most difficult job--identifying all of the migratory bird hunters in their state.
 Most states use their licensing systems to identify migratory bird hunters and to collect hunter name and address.
 Once identified, hunters are asked a series of standard "screening" questions about the species they hunted and their hunting success the previous year.
 Contrary to popular belief, hunters' answers to these questions are not used to compile harvest estimates, but simply to identify what types of migratory birds they usually hunt.
 This allows the USFWS to mail surveys to the appropriate types of hunters.
 HIP certification is mandatory for all migratory bird hunters in every state in which they hunt.